yassenshopov/technical-writing/README.md

 ## Usage of const/let

-- Arrow functions and the removal of var are both new features of ES6
+With the introduction of the new standard for writing JavaScript in 2015, ES6, many new features were introduce, including arrow functions.
+The other important bit is the new variable name *'let'*, which allows us to scope a variable in the frame of just one block, instead of using it throughout the whole function.
+With *'var'*, the variable would have to be declared throughout the whole function, and *'let'* allows for more precise and fine control over the process.

+Since *'let'* was introduced together with arrow function, it makes sense that arrow functions cannot be used with *'var'*, and are instead used either with *'let'* or *'const'*. *'const'* is used when the variable is immutable (its value isn't allowed to change after the initial declaration) and *'let'* is used when the variable can change its value throughout the code.

-- The arrow function needs to be declared first, thus the usage of let/const => used to store the data as a variable
+The arrow function itself needs to be declared first, since it doesn't possess the *'function'* keyword, and thus the use of *let/const* is to be expected.

-## Returning Objects in Particular
+## Arrow Functions as Object Literals

 ## Arrow Functions VS Regular Functions